GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Copper/circuit wire changes _between_ stages are not supported.
 Instead, they are always present in all stages.

-Changes between stages are not relevant to trains, as they only appear in one stage.
+This is not relevant to trains, as they only appear in one stage.

+### Accidental data loss prevention

+If an entity with stage changes is deleted, a "settings remnant" is left behind (white outline).
+If you undo the deletion, those settings will be restored.
+This is so you don't lose data if you accidentally deleted it.
+To remove settings remnants, use the `Assembly Cleanup Tool` (shortcut, in the bottom right).

 ### Footgun removal